languagetool-org/languagetool/trunk/JLanguageTool/README.txt

   You should see a blue underline under the word "an".
 Opening the context menu with the right mouse button offers you a description of the error and, if available, a correction.

+  If you are using LibreOffice 3.5+ and you want to check English texts:
+  Use Options -> Language Settings -> Writing Aids -> Edit... to disable LightProof and enable LanguageTool for English.

   Note that there will also be a new menu item "LanguageTool" under the "Tools" menu which you might need to use if